somakari/blog/log.md

 **Thoughts**:

-# 100 Days Of Journal - Log
+# 100 Days Of Journaling - Log

 ### Day 1: May 16, 2018